Before You Begin

 Oracle Cloud Infrastructure Container Engine for Kubernetes is a fully-managed, scalable, and highly available service that you can use to deploy your containerized applications to the cloud.
 Use Container Engine for Kubernetes when your development team wants to reliably build, deploy, and manage cloud-native applications.
 You specify the compute resources that your applications require, and Container Engine for Kubernetes provisions them on Oracle Cloud Infrastructure in an existing OCI tenancy.

 In this tutorial, you use default settings to define a new cluster.
-When you create the new cluster, new network resources for the cluster are created automatically, along with a node pool and three worker nodes.
+When you create the new cluster, new network resources for the cluster are created automatically, along with a node pool and three private worker nodes.
 You'll then download the Kubernetes configuration file for the cluster (the cluster's 'kubeconfig' file).
 The kubeconfig file enables you to access the cluster using kubectl and the Kubernetes Dashboard.
-Finally, you'll deploy a sample helloworld app to the cluster.

 What Do You Need?